How Hard Is Nursing School? Look at the Facts

-For some nursing students, it definitely can make a positive difference.
-It really just depends on your individual needs and abilities as well as on the particular school and program you choose.
-It's possible that a career college or technical or vocational school in your area may have higher student retention rates and better outcomes for graduates who take the NCLEX exam than traditional four-year schools or community colleges in your region.
-So it's a smart idea to see if the board of nursing in your state has that kind of information for the schools you're considering.
+For some nursing students, it can make a positive difference.
+It depends on your individual needs and abilities as well as on the particular school and program you choose.
+A career college or technical or vocational school in your area may have higher student retention rates and better outcomes for graduates who take the NCLEX exam than traditional four-year schools or community colleges in your region.
+So, it's a smart idea to see if the board of nursing in your state has that kind of information to help you choose a vocational school.

 Some of the potential advantages of attending a vocational school for your nursing education include:

 - Flexible or more convenient class times: Many vocational schools offer a choice of day, evening, weekend, or online classes.
 Having those kinds of options can be especially helpful if you have work or family obligations.